-C.26:2K-47.1 Definitions relative to administration of epinephrine.

-"Commissioner" means the Commissioner of Health;

-"Emergency medical service" means a program in a hospital staffed 24 hours-a-day by a licensed physician trained in emergency medicine;

-"Emergency medical technician" means a person trained in basic life support services as defined in section 1 of P.L.1985, c.351 (C.26:2K-21) and who is certified by the Department of Health to provide that level of care.
+- 10 279.
+Section 1 of P.L.2003, c.1 (C.26:2K-47.1) is amended to 11 read as follows: - 12 1.
+As used in this act: - "Commissioner" means the Commissioner of Health [and Senior Services]; - 15 "Emergency medical service" means a program in a hospital 16 staffed 24 hours-a-day by a licensed physician trained in emergency 17 medicine; - "Emergency medical technician" means a person trained in basic life support services as defined in section 1 of P.L.1985, c.351 (C.26:2K-21) and who is certified by the Department of Health I and Senior Services to provide that level of care. - 22 (cf: P.L.2003, c.1. s.1)

-280. Section 2 of P.L.2003, c.1 (C.26:2K-47.2) is amended to read as follows:

-C.26:2K-47.2 Administration, maintenance, disposal of auto-injector device; certification; training; fee.

-2. a.
-An emergency medical technician who has been certified by the commissioner pursuant to subsection b. of this section to administer an epinephrine auto-injector device shall administer, maintain and dispose of the device in accordance with rules and regulations adopted by the commissioner.

-Each administration of an auto-injector device pursuant to this act shall be reported to the Department of Health in a manner determined by the commissioner.

-- b.
-The commissioner shall establish written standards and application procedures which an emergency medical technician shall meet in order to obtain certification.
-The commissioner shall certify a candidate who: provides evidence of satisfactory completion of an educational program which is approved by the commissioner and includes training in the administration of epinephrine auto-injector devices; and passes an examination in the administration of the devices which is approved by the commissioner. - c.
-The commissioner shall maintain a registry of all persons certified pursuant to this section, which shall include, but not be limited to: - (1) the person's name and residence; and - (2) the date that certification was granted. - d.
+- 24 280.
+Section 2 of P.L.2003, c.1 (C.26:2K-47.2) is amended to read as follows: - 2. a.
+An emergency medical technician who has been certified by the commissioner pursuant to subsection b. of this section to administer an epinephrine auto-injector device shall administer, maintain and dispose of the device in accordance with rules and regulations adopted by the commissioner. - Each administration of an auto-injector device pursuant to this act shall be reported to the Department of Health [and Senior Services] in a manner determined by the commissioner. - 34 b.
+The commissioner shall establish written standards and 35 application procedures which an emergency medical technician 36 shall meet in order to obtain certification.
+The commissioner shall certify a candidate who: provides evidence of satisfactory 37 completion of an educational program which is approved by the 38 39 commissioner and includes training in the administration of 40 epinephrine auto-injector devices; and passes an examination in the 41 administration of the devices which is approved by the 42 commissioner. - c.
+The commissioner shall maintain a registry of all persons certified pursuant to this section, which shall include, but not be limited to: - 46 (1) the person's name and residence; and - 47 (2) the date that certification was granted.

+- d.
 The commissioner shall annually compile a list of emergency medical technicians who have obtained certification to administer an epinephrine auto-injector device pursuant to this section, which shall be available to the public. - e.
-A fee may be charged to a person enrolled in an educational program approved by the department which includes training in the administration of an epinephrine auto-injector device in order to cover the cost of training and testing for certification pursuant to this section, if the entity that provides the educational program is not reimbursed for the cost of that training and testing from the "Emergency Medical Technician Training Fund" established pursuant to section 3 of P.L.1992, c.143 (C.26:2K-56). - 281.
-Section 10 of P.L.2003, c.1 (C.26:2K-47.9) is amended to read as follows:
+A fee may be charged to a person enrolled in an educational program approved by the department which includes training in the administration of an epinephrine auto-injector device in order to cover the cost of training and testing for certification pursuant to this section, if the entity that provides the educational program is not reimbursed for the cost of that training and testing from the "Emergency Medical Technician Training Fund" established pursuant to section 3 of P.L.1992, c.143 (C.26:2K-56).

-C.26:2K-47.9 Rules, regulations.

-- 10. Pursuant to the "Administrative Procedure Act," P.L.1968, c.410 (C.52:14B-1 et seq.), the Commissioner of Health shall adopt rules and regulations to effectuate the purposes of this act, including medical protocols for the administration of epinephrine auto-injector devices, in consultation with the State mobile intensive care advisory council and the New Jersey State First Aid Council, Inc. The rules and regulations shall address age appropriateness in the administration of epinephrine. - 282.
-Section 1 of P.L.2009, c.174 (C.26:2K-63) is amended to read as follows:
+- 15 281.
+Section 10 of P.L.2003, c.1 (C.26:2K-47.9) is amended to read as follows: - 10.
+Pursuant to the "Administrative Procedure Act," P.L.1968, 17 c.410 (C.52:14B-1 et seq.), the Commissioner of Health [and 18 19 Senior Services] shall adopt rules and regulations to effectuate the 20 purposes of this act, including medical protocols for the 21 administration of epinephrine auto-injector devices, in consultation 22 with the State [mobil] mobile intensive care advisory council and 23 the New Jersey State First Aid Council, Inc. The rules and 24 regulations shall address age appropriateness in the administration - 26 (cf: P.L.2003, c.1. s.10)